Hillman–Circle Sport: 2015

 The No. 39 was placed on the entry list at Texas in April 2015, with Travis Kvapil driving.
 The car is part of the Hillman Racing-Gordon Smith stable.
 However, the team opted to withdraw on the Wednesday before the race.
-The No. 39 made its next attempt at the Sprint Showdown at Charlotte Motor Speedway, also with Kvapil behind the wheel.
+The No. 39 made its next attempt at the Sprint Showdown at Charlotte, also with Kvapil behind the wheel.
 Again, the team withdrew by Wednesday before the race.
 The week after at the Coca-Cola 600, the No. 39 was put on the initial entry list, and attempted the race.
 However, they posted the 42nd-fastest speed and, with no owner points to fall back on, failed to qualify.
 The team attempted the Dover race as well, but ran 37th, one spot short of qualifying on speed, and once again missed the race.